In stock

 Couldn't load pickup availability

-Amsinckia intermedia (Common Fiddleneck, or Intermediate Fiddleneck) is a species of plant in the Boraginaceae family (also called the Borage or Forget-me-not family).
+Species Description (from Calscape): Small-flowered fiddleneck is a species of plant in the Boraginaceae family (also called the Borage or Forget-me-not family).
 It is one of the common fiddlenecks of western North America, distributed from Alaska and Canada through the contiguous United States to Mexico.
 Like other members of the genus, it has a terminal flowering whorl somewhat shaped like the head of a violin or fiddle, hence the name fiddleneck.
-The flowers are yellow-orange, orange, or dark yellow.
-From Calscape.
+The flowers are yellow-orange, orange, or dark yellow (Calscape).

 Family: Boraginaceae